EdidiongEsu/child-mortality/README.md

    **3**) There are similar trends of child mortality in the neighbouring countries of Nigeria (Chad, Cameroon, Republic of Benin, Niger).
 It was portrayed in subplots to see the quick comparison.
 Reasons for the similarity in these trends are highlighted in the medium article.
     ![](https://github.com/EdidiongEsu/child-mortality/blob/master/Pictures/subplots.jpeg)

-**N/B**:
--The excel file of the data is saved as Book1.xlsx in this repository.
+**N/B**:-The excel file of the data is saved as Book1.xlsx in this repository.
--The ipynb file contains a section which has a list of continents allocated to each country.
-The section is highlighted in the notebook document.

 **Happy Coding**!!